 As per California landlord-tenant law, your landlord cannot just barge in on you whenever they feel like it.
 As a renter, you have a right to the quiet enjoyment of your unit.
 Before entering the rental, your landlord must give you adequate notice of entry.

-Similarly, your landlord cannot harass you.
+Similarly, your landlord cannot harass you or be found guilty of having constructively evicted a tenant.
 For instance, by changing locks on you or shutting off your electricity.
 If they do, tenants can break their lease in California.
+The Fair Housing Act also protects against discrimination of any kind.

 6. You are starting active military duty